 What is a stop word?

 Stop words are words that are often considered irrelevant in natural language processing.
-They are often removed from search queries before the data is passed on for further processing.
-These include words such as "the," "the," and "the."
-These words are useful for limiting the number of relevant words needed for speech processing.
+They are often removed from search queries before the data is forwarded for further processing.
+These include words such as "the", "the" and "the".
+These words are useful for limiting the number of relevant words needed to process the language.

 In the SEO terminology these are the most common words that most search engines avoid and save space and time when processing large amounts of data during the Crawl or index.
 This helps search engines save space in their databases.

-For example, let's say if you are looking for a query "How to bake a cake".
-Search engines usually ignore: "like", "one" and "one" words and search specifically for "bakes "+"cake".
+For example, let's say you are looking for "How to bake a cake".
+Search engines usually ignore: "like", "man" and "a" words and search specifically for "bakes "+"cake".

 Advantages of stop words